-9-38.
+9-41.
 Software Reset (Reset-Enable (RSTEN) and Reset (RST))

-The Software Reset operation combines two instructions: Reset-Enable (RSTEN) command following a Reset (RST) command.
-It returns the device to a standby mode.
+The Software Reset operation combines two instructions: Reset-Enable (RSTEN) command and Reset (RST) command.
+It returns the device to standby mode.
 All the volatile bits and settings will be cleared then, which makes the device return to the default status as power on.